Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

 This may be music to your ears, but the brand is still controlled by Chanel, owning a 20% stake in the business.
-But 2024 is most definitely the year of the indies.
-Presently, three so-called independents have made a name for themselves on the Top 50 Swiss watch brands;
+But 2025 is most definitely once again, the year of the indies.
+Presently, four so-called independents have made a name for themselves on the Top 50 Swiss watch brands;

 What’s Our View?